 - If one party communicates in writing with the intent to harass, annoy or alarm another party in a manner that is likely to succeed in that objective, that communication constitutes second-degree harassment.
 Communications that can be held to violate the statute specifically include messages sent by mail, telegraph, fax or by computer network, or “any other form of written communication.”
 So, text messages, email communications, and social media posts are also covered under the definition.

 - When one party uses “indecent or obscene” language in communicating with another party over the phone, that language constitutes harassment in the second degree.

 - If a party makes a phone call with the intent to harass, annoy, or alarm.
 In a manner likely to succeed in doing so, that call can constitute harassment, even if there is no conversation at all.

-As a Class C misdemeanor, a Stamford arrest for harassment in the second degree is punishable by up to three months in jail or a fine of up to $500 or both, making it imperative that a Fairfield harassment attorney is contacted.
+As a Class C misdemeanor, a Fairfield arrest for harassment in the second degree is punishable by up to three months in jail or a fine of up to $500 or both, making it imperative that an attorney is contacted.